Weather plays a big part in the success of any painting project. You already know it’s never a good idea to paint in the rain, but what about the sun?

 Besides, don’t let a quick-drying surface fool you.
-Even if your first coat of paint feels dry to the touch, you should wait about an hour before applying the next coat.
+Even if your first coat of paint feels dry to the touch, you should wait about an hour before applying the next paint coating.
 That way, you don’t trap any moisture between the layers and cause the problems noted above. (source: M Brett Painting Company, Inc.).

 One top-rated paint brand is the Montage Signature Interior/Exterior Eco-Friendly Paint (available on Amazon.com).
-You can find it in a variety of colors, and you can apply it to both the interior and exterior of your home.
+You can find it in a variety of colors, and you can apply it to both the interior and exterior surfaces of your home.

 Also, it’s eco-friendly, and if you’re not happy with how it turns out during the first few years, you can take advantage of the manufacturer’s 10-year warranty.